UniMath/agda-unimath/src/set-theory/cumulative-hierarchy.lagda.md

       ( λ _ g _ _ _ _ _ → eq-is-prop (σ (set-pseudo-cumulative-hierarchy V g)))
 ```

-### The recursion principle of the cumulative hierarchy together with its computation rule.
+### The recursion principle and its computation rule for the cumulative hierarchy

 ```agda
   recursion-principle-cumulative-hierarchy :